VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 </p>

 <p align="justify">
-Urban greenspace has been proven effective in improving public health in the contemporary background of global urbanisation (Liu et al., 2019).
-Urban greenspace has therefore become an effective tool for planning healthy cities, offering not only critical ecosystem services but also significant physical and mental benefits (Shanahan et al., 2015).
-Furthermore, this research aims to provide a spatio-temporal overview of greenspace and the global pandemic of COVID-19, to identify if an increase in urban greenspace can reduce the transmission of COVID-19.
+Urban green space has been proven effective in improving public health in the contemporary background of global urbanisation (Liu et al., 2019).
+Urban green space has therefore become an effective tool for planning healthy cities, offering not only critical ecosystem services but also significant physical and mental benefits (Shanahan et al., 2015).
+Furthermore, this research aims to provide a spatio-temporal overview of green space and the global pandemic of COVID-19, to identify if an increase in urban green space can reduce the transmission of COVID-19.
 </p>